raymondl5490/proton-website/README.md

 This project is purely intended for research purposes.

-[Next.js Homepage]: https://nextjs.org/	"Homepage of Next.js, the React Framework for Production."
+[next.js homepage]: https://nextjs.org/ 'Homepage of Next.js, the React Framework for Production.'
+[vercel homepage]: https://vercel.com/ 'Homepage of Vercel'